LiamSarsfield/darksky-data/readme.rst

 ###################
 Steps to test
 ###################
-1. Register to the platform by providing the details provided
+* Register to the platform by providing the details provided

-2. When logged in, you are shown a screen with the existing data from users.
+* When logged in, you are shown a screen with the existing data from users.

-		You can view this data by clicking "Actions" -> "View" You can delete this data by clicking "Actions" -> "Delete"
+* You can view this data by clicking Actions then View

+* You can delete this data by clicking Action then Delete

-3. You can add existing data by clicking "Add data" above the table
+* You can add existing data by clicking "Add data" above the table

-4. You can logout and be directed to the login screen by clicking "Logout"
+* You can logout and be directed to the login screen by clicking "Logout"